ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ![multiple words in the search](/assets/images/multiple words in the search.png)

-For case insensitive match, use the `-i` option
+For case insensitive matches, use the `-i` option.

 ```bash
 egrep --color -i 'england' hamlet_TXT_FolgerShakespeare.txt